-Business requirements focus on bars and restaurants because those establishments are high-risk and are still a source of virus spread in the community.
+Business requirements focus on bars and restaurants because those establishments are high-risk environments.
 The additional requirements make it possible to functionally and practically social distance in a business that is designed to have people congregate close together, rather than be forced to shut those businesses down.

 The safety measures give these businesses the opportunity to continue providing service in a way that also protects public health.

-Order 16 provides opportunity for mass gatherings of greater than 50 individuals, but less than 2,000, through a permit process.
+Order 19 provides opportunity for mass gatherings of greater than 50 individuals through a permit process.

 Anyone who wishes to host an event or gathering of more than 50 people must fill out a request form at https://www.rileycountyks.gov/FormCenter/Health-Department-Forms-7/Request-for-an-Event-Larger-than-50-Peop-195 at least 14 days prior to the event.
 Strict safety measures will need to be in place for a gathering to be approved.